Did you know you have little tunnels in your head? No? Don't worry, no one else knew until recently.

 A team of medical researchers began to shed light on this peculiarity in 2018: tiny channels (real mini tunnels) connect the bone marrow of the skull to the lining of the brain.
 The discovery, first made in mice, was later confirmed in humans.

 These small galleries, however, also have a useful function.
 Which?
 They can serve as a direct route for immune cells, allowing them to travel from the marrow to the brain.
-Scientists previously believed that immune cells were moved from one part of the body through the bloodstream to another in response to stroke, trauma, or brain disease.
+Scientists previously believed that immune cells were moved from one part of the body to another through the bloodstream in response to stroke, trauma, or brain disease.

 This finding suggests that these cells actually had a shortcut.